SENSAAS/sensaas/docs/index.rst

 More on SENSAAS algorithm for developpers
 ------------------------------------------

-sensaas.py call different scripts to align molecules.
-Let us show you how the program works with a kind of blueprint:
+The Python script **sensaas.py** calls several scripts to perform the alignment.
+Below, a description of the code is displayed:

 .. image:: _static/schema.JPG
 .. image:: _static/legend.jpg